jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   >
   > A: A PhoneGap application may <u>only</u> use HTML, CSS, and JavaScript.
 However, you can make use of network protocols (XmlHTTPRequest, Web Sockets, etc) to easily communicate with backend services written in any language.
 This allows your PhoneGap app to remotely access existing business processes while the device is connected to the Internet.

-  In addition, Apple frown on using apps as wrappers for websites.
+  In addition, Apple frowns on using apps as wrappers for websites.

   *Quote* ***[Apple iTunes Guidelines](https://developer.apple.com/app-store/review/guidelines/) - 2.12***
   > Apps that are not very useful, unique, are simply web sites bundled as Apps, or do not provide any lasting entertainment value may be rejected

 6. **Not setting the "phonegap version" for your compiler** <p />
   With the CLI version, if you do not assign a version for your platform _OR_ in ''Phonegap Build'' if you do not set the ```phonegap-version``` in config.xml, YOU WILL GET THE LATEST VERSION.
 If you are lucky, your program just works as expected.
-If you are not lucky, you'll get a set of cascasding error.
+If you are not lucky, you'll get a set of cascading error.

   Luckily for all of us, Holly Schinsky has written a nice blog post to explain it all: